FROM PLANETS TO THE COSMOS

 - Study lecture notes in advance and familiarize with the module content;

-- Develop a small group research project on a modern topic in Astronomy, and present to the cohort.
+- Develop a small group research project on a topic of your choice related to the course, and present it as a video or poster.

 How will this be delivered?